martin-bach-oracle/database/23aifree/js-generic-sql-driver/sql-driver.md

 1. Create a database session

-    Connect to `freepdb1` just as you did in the previous labs, don't forget to substitute the dummy password with your own

-    ```bash
-    <copy>sqlplus emily/yourNewPasswordGoesHere@localhost/freepdb1</copy>
-    ```
+    Log in to Database Actions as EMILY and switch to the JavaScript editor.

-2. Query the database by importing `mle-js-oracledb` explicitly
+2. Query the database by importing `mle-js-oracledb` explicitly in a MLE module

+    Paste the following code into the _Editor_ (not _Snippets_), name it `sql_driver_lab` and hit the _Save_ button.

     ```js
     <copy>
-    create or replace mle module sql_driver_lab language javascript as

     import oracledb from "mle-js-oracledb";

+    /**
+     * simple function to query the database who is working with it.
+     * resembles the UNIX command `whoami`.
+Uses the oracledb object
+     * to interact with the database.
+     * @returns {string} your username
+     */
     export function whoAmI() {
         // link the JavaScript SQL Driver to the existing session
         const connection = oracledb.defaultConnection();